qd-qd/sdk-tutorials/onboarding/chapter-1/5-use-cases.md

 ### Publishing and the press

 The concentration of power in publishing has been long criticized by observers, with the long-established "Big Five" forever absorbing smaller publishers and narrowing opportunities for less-established authors.
 Digital disruption of these so-called "gatekeepers" by Amazon and its rivals has led to accusations of market monopolization, and questionable practices towards publishers and individual authors alike.
-All this makes publishing a field ripe for innovative approaches to connect readers with the written word.
+All this makes publishing a field ripe for innovative ways to connect readers with the written word.

 The Canadian platform [Bookchain](https://www.bookchain.ca/) applies blockchain technology to various aspects of digital publishing, offering authors new ways of distributing their work with indisputable proof of attribution, protection against illegal copying or transfers, and even allowing them to track the ongoing ownership of their ebooks should buyers legitimately sell them on.